jparraporcar/crypto-dashboard-frontend/README.md

 ## Description

-CryptoDash is a tool for monitoring cryptocurrency price movements on Binance.
+crypto-dashboard-frontend is a tool for monitoring cryptocurrency price movements on Binance.
 Users can select any tradable tokens listed on Binance and various statistical indicators to analyze.

 ## Table of Contents